ma3u/mcp-server-dust/README.md

 - `api_client.py`: Contains the `DustAPIClient` class for handling API interactions with Dust.tt
 - `.env`: Environment variables file (not committed to version control)
 - `.env.example`: Template for environment variables
+- `docs.md`: Comprehensive documentation of the project architecture and API

+## Documentation

+For detailed information about the architecture, API, and troubleshooting, please refer to the [comprehensive documentation](./docs.md).

 ## Prerequisites